learnk8s/learnk8s.io/_blog/why-kube/index.md

 _So what's Kubernetes?_

-You can think about Kubernetes as a scheduler.
+You can think of Kubernetes as a scheduler.

 Kubernetes inspects your infrastructure (bare metal or cloud, public or private) and measures CPU and memory for each computer.